devlaam/Leucine/README.md

     case MyActor.Terminated => stop(Actor.Stop.Finish)

-object MyActor :
+object MyActor extends BasicDefine :
-  /* Base type of all MyActor Letters, sealed to see if we handled them all. */ sealed trait Letter extends Actor.Letter
+  /* Base type of all MyActor Letters, sealed to see if we handled them all. */ sealed trait Letter extends Actor.Letter[Actor]
   /* Letter that sends some text */ case class Text(data: String) extends Letter
   /* Letter that indicates we are done. */